syllogismos/emergency-django/README.md

 > python manage.py createsuperuser --username=test --email=test@test.com

-5) You can populate the hospital table from the csv file using the temp.py script
+5) You can populate the hospital table from the csv file using the temp.py script, this has to be done only after the above syncdb command

+> python manage.py shell

+> from temp import populate

+> populate()

 5) deploy